Docs

 :retry-policymapNoOptional child retry override

-:profile-id is still accepted as a compatibility alias for older child-flow
+:profile-id is still accepted as a compatibility alias for async child-workflow

 items, but new source should use :installation-id for target-specific child